Green Wireless Network Scaling for Joint Deployment: Multi-BSs or Multi-RISs?: Numerical Results

 \subsection{IREE Comparison with Baselines}

-In Fig.~\ref{fig:baseline_simu}, we construct a comparative study for a joint multi-BS and multi-RIS deployment scenario.
-For the baseline, the deployment of both BSs and RISs are determined through the K-means algorithm \cite{chen2022allocation}, while beamforming vectors at the BSs are constructed based on the zero-forcing technique \cite{spencer2004zero}, and RIS phase shifts are optimized via the phase alignment method \cite{8647620}.
+In Fig.~\ref{fig:baseline_simu}, we conduct a comparative study for a joint multi-BS and multi-RIS deployment scenario.
+For the baseline, the locations of both BSs and RISs are determined through the K-means algorithm \cite{chen2022allocation}, while beamforming vectors at the BSs are constructed based on the zero-forcing technique \cite{spencer2004zero}, and RIS phase shifts are optimized via the phase alignment method \cite{8647620}.

-The performance achieved by introducing RIS is examined under progressively refined deployment strategies.
-As shown in Fig.~\ref{fig:baseline_simu}, moving from unoptimized to optimized RIS locations, and further to the co-optimization of both BS and RIS locations, leads to a consistent reduction in JS divergence.
-This mitigation of spatial mismatch results in power consumption reductions of $13.6\%$, $8.0\%$, and $9.3\%$, respectively, translating into IREE gains of $15.8\%$, $11.9\%$, and $13.4\%$.
+The performance achieved by introducing RISs is examined under progressively refined deployment strategies.
+As shown in Fig.~\ref{fig:baseline_simu}, introducing RISs with unoptimized locations, subsequently optimizing the RIS locations, and further co-optimizing both BS and RIS locations lead to consistent reductions in JS divergence.
+This mitigation of spatial mismatch results in power consumption reductions of $3.6\%$, $6.9\%$, and $4.4\%$, respectively, translating into IREE gains of $15.2\%$, $23.6\%$, and $16.5\%$.
 These results underscore the exceptional capability of RISs in capturing spatial traffic correlations and alleviating localized hotspots, as highlighted in the theoretical analysis.
 By adaptively aligning capacity with heterogeneous demand, RIS integration significantly enhances the energy-saving potential of the network.

 Furthermore, to evaluate the effectiveness of the proposed ADD-RBF scheme, we compare its performance against the baseline approach.
-The superiority of ADD-RBF is fundamentally supported by the universal approximation capability established in Theorem~\ref{thm:Existence_risRBF}, which ensures that the dual-RBF architecture can accurately model highly heterogeneous traffic distributions.
+The observed superiority of ADD-RBF is consistent with the representational flexibility of the dual-RBF architecture established in Theorem~\ref{thm:Existence_risRBF}.
 This theoretical guarantee enables the framework to directly reduce JS divergence by aligning capacity provision with spatial traffic demand.
-Experimentally, ADD-RBF achieves further JS divergence reduction alongside power savings of $10.7\%$, $14.2\%$, $14.5\%$, and $15.2\%$, culminating in remarkable IREE gains of $56.8\%$, $63.1\%$, $67.9\%$, and $71.4\%$, respectively.
+Experimentally, ADD-RBF achieves further JS divergence reduction alongside power savings of $5.6\%$, $6.1\%$, $10.7\%$, and $13.2\%$, culminating in remarkable IREE gains of $121.1\%$, $126.1\%$, $79.1\%$, and $94.7\%$, respectively.
 These results confirm that the proposed scheme effectively shifts the optimization focus toward holistic traffic-capacity mismatch mitigation while maintaining high energy efficiency, leading to more sustainable and green network operation.